Mampacuk/webserv/README.md

 *	Since `usleep()` is no longer allowed by the subject, we are yet to see a portable and interoperable way to create a time-out mechanism for CGI scripts that returns the "504 Gateway Timeout" error.
 ## Credits
 Team "The It":
-*	Anahit Apresyan | aapresya: parsing, design and class hierarchy, responses (GET method), testing & quality assurance
+*	Anahit Apresyan | aapresya: parsing, design & class hierarchy, responses (GET method), testing & quality assurance
-*	Alexander Israelyan | aisraely: parsing, design and class hierarchy, requests, responses (POST, DELETE methods), testing & quality assurance
+*	Alexander Israelyan | aisraely: parsing, design & class hierarchy, requests, responses (POST, DELETE methods), testing & quality assurance